jforget/Astro-Sunrise/doc/astronomical-notes.md

 text you  are reading is  not synchronised with  the [Astro::Sunrise](https://metacpan.org/pod/Astro::Sunrise) module.

+During spring  2022, there  has been some  problems with  Github's POD converter.
+So I have decided to convert this text to Markdown.
+Now POD version is  no longer maintained,  even if Github's POD  converter has been fixed.
+So, please refer to the Markdown version.

 # Why This Text?
 For Whom?

 The main purpose of this text is to explain how the sunrises